 BlackRock also has adopted policies establishing information barriers to minimize the likelihood that particular investment advisory units or teams will inadvertently come into possession of material nonpublic information known by some other unit or team at BlackRock and thereby also minimizing the likelihood that a particular unit or team will be inadvertently precluded from taking action on behalf of its Clients.
-Therefore, the investment flexibility of one or more of the Advisers or business units on behalf of Clients may be constrained as a consequence of BlackRock's policies regarding material nonpublic information and insider trading and related legal requirements.
+A breach of the established barriers may constrain the investment flexibility of one or more of the Advisers or business units on behalf of Clients as a consequence of BlackRock's policies regarding material nonpublic information and insider trading and related legal requirements.

-Consequently, the Advisers' investment activities likely will be impacted by receipt of such information, even if a failure to act on such information is ultimately detrimental to Clients.
-In addition, in certain circumstances, the use of such information would also be prohibited by BlackRock's Global Insider Trading Policy.
+Consequently, the receipt of such information may likely impact the Advisers' investment activities even if a failure to act on such information is ultimately detrimental to Clients.